 The Nursing Department at Onondaga Community College is committed to empowering students to explore, discover and transform themselves into safe, competent, high-quality nursing professionals needed to care for the global community.

 The Accreditation Commission for Education in Nursing (ACEN) requires that accredited nursing programs have an identified plan for systematic program evaluation and assessment of educational outcomes for educational effectiveness.
 The following is a list of the required outcomes and their definitions for the Onondaga Community College Department of Nursing program:

 - It is the expectation of the Department of Nursing that licensure exam pass rates for first time writers will be at or above the national mean 100% of the time.

-- It is the expectation of the Department of Nursing that at least 50% of an entering cohort will complete the program within three years of starting the first nursing course.
+- It is the expectation of the Department of Nursing that at least 50% of an entering cohort will complete the program within three years of matriculation in nursing.

-- It is the expectation of the Department of Nursing that at least 80% of graduates and employers responding to surveys indicate satisfaction with adequacy and effectiveness of the program at moderate degree or above.
+It is the expectation of the Department of Nursing that at least 80% of graduates responding to surveys indicate satisfaction or above with overall education obtained through the nursing program.

-- It is the expectation of the Department of Nursing that at least 80% of graduates responding to the graduate survey are employed as a Registered Nurse.
+It is the expectation of the Department of Nursing that at least 80% of graduates responding to the graduate survey are employed or engaged in ongoing education in the field.